diku-dk/ap-e2025-pub/week7/README.md

 ### A Grid Abstraction

+Now we move on to implementing the module `BlockAutomaton.Simulation`.

 Before we can implement the execution of a block automaton, we will build a small abstraction for torus/donut-shaped grids.
 This will take the form of a type `Grid a`, representing grids where each cell contains an `a`.
 For